 Backing System Registry

-To back up the system Registry, open the Run dialog box and type
+The prerequisite to RDS CAL removal etc is to back up the system Registry, open the Run dialog box, and type

 "regedit /v" and then press the Enter Key